mohammadtaherri/flutter_challenges/articles/flutter_adaptive_ui_readme.md

 ## Overview

-This package helps you for building **Adaptive UI**.For this purpose, we are going to use following params:
+This package helps you for building **Adaptive UI**.For this purpose, we are going to use the following params:

 #### Platform Type
 * android